 The Harper College Lifelong Learning Institute (LLI) provides high-quality educational opportunities to learners aged 50+ in our community through a self-sustaining program.
 LLI members enjoy great discussions, innovative classes and new friendships.
 Click here to learn more about LLI.

-Through our new partnership with the Barrington Area Council on Aging (BACOA), we are pleased to offer the following courses for Fall 2018 at Barrington’s White House, 145 West Main Street, Barrington.
+Through our partnership with the Barrington Area Council on Aging (BACOA), we are pleased to offer the following courses at Barrington’s White House, 145 West Main Street, Barrington.
 Click here for registration information.

 Spring 2019 LLI Course Schedule at Barrington’s White House

 Click on the links below to learn more and to register:

 The 27 Amendments of the U.S. Constitution: Thursdays, 1/24-1/31, 1:30-3:30 p.m.

 Over 11,700 proposed amendments have been introduced in the U.S. Congress.
 Only 27 have been adopted.
 We have corrected oversights and omissions (e.g. how many terms a President may serve), we have responded to social pressure (e.g. granting women’s suffrage), we have clarified delicate situations (e.g. how do we determine if a President is unable to serve) and in one case reversed a mistake (cancelling prohibition).
 We all know the first 10 as “The Bill of Rights” but the stories behind all 27 are fascinating and important.
 Join Professor Gary Midkiff for a study of our constitutional amendments.

 Checking in on Germany’s Current Affairs: Thursday, 2/7, 1:30-3:30 p.m.